 Brexit and Ireland

-The result of the UK’s referendum on EU membership and the impact it is having and is likely to have, has been the most significant and unanticipated European political event of the last 20 years.
-While much is unclear about what the outcome will be from negotiations following the triggering of Article 50, we can be certain of the Irish fund industry's role and determination to assist managers, irrespective of their starting point, in achieving their cross-border distribution goals.
+The result of the UK’s referendum on EU membership and the impact it is having and is likely to have has been the most significant and unanticipated European political event of the last 20 years.
+While much is still unclear about what the outcome from negotiations will be, we can be certain of the Irish fund industry's role and determination to assist managers, irrespective of their starting point, in achieving their cross-border distribution goals.

 Assisting Fund Managers

 While there has been considerable volatility both in the markets and political landscape, fund managers’ needs pre- and post- the Brexit result have not fundamentally changed.
 Managers continue to look to:

 - Further their objectives to grow and scale their business cross-border by accessing passports for products and services